 - narrowing veins, falling ore grades, and less ore processing due to reduced capital expenditures at the beginning of 2016

 - less access to mine areas as pump failures due to power overloading caused flooding in some portions of the mines

 This huge decline in silver production at Endeavour Silver, plus falling earnings, impacted its stock price which fell 16% in one day after the news.

-Furthermore, SSR Mining will be supplementing silver production from its Pirquitas underground mine from new venture called Chinchillas project located 45 km from Pirquitas.
+Furthermore, SSR Mining will be supplementing silver production from its Pirquitas underground mine with a new venture called the Chinchillas project located 45 km from Pirquitas.
 However, production from the Chinchillas project is not expected to begin until the second half of 2018.

 Here is a breakdown of either Adjusted or Net Incomes of these Top Primary Silver Companies:

 First Majestic = $3.6 million Adjusted Income Loss

 Endeavour Silver = $16 thousand Net Income Loss

 Silver Standard = $19 million Adjusted Income Gain (due to two gold mines)